siscia/numerino/README.md

 #### DESCRIPTION

-The name of the queue is going to be a UUID version 4, something that will looks like this: `d384536bb80a405cb7a4dfe7ef1bcacd`, you will need the name for every action you are going to execute on the queue.
+The name of the queue is going to be a UUID version 4, something that will look like this: `d384536bb80a405cb7a4dfe7ef1bcacd`, you will need the name for every action you are going to execute on the queue.

 * * *